Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.2: Rates of Change.
-You will learn how to calculate the average rate of change in a function, how to make your average rate of change results more specific, and the difference between positive and negative rates of change.
-Watch the Algebros' video on Lesson 1.2 before this session and take notes on the packet provided.
+We will be covering Lesson 1.8: Rational Functions and Zeros.
+You will learn how to quickly identify the zeros, holes, vertical asymptotes, and y-intercept in a rational function.
+You will then combine this with what you have learned about identifying horizontal asymptotes to describe the properties of a rational function.
+Watch the Algebros' video on Lesson 1.8 before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.
-A graphing calculator will be required here.
-(You should keep a graphing calculator with you from now on.)

 AP Precalculus